Allied Health & Sciences

 The Nursing Department reserves the right to withdraw the student from a clinical experience and ultimately the course and program if at any time the student's health requirements are out of compliance.

 Students admitted to the Practical Nursing program are expected to perform the same essential functions of an employment position as a licensed Practical Nurse.
 The essential functions are the basic cognitive, psychomotor, and affective activities that are essential to successful completion of the NCC Practical Nursing curriculum leading to initial licensure as a nurse.
-Essential functions are categorized as: Sensory (tactile, visual, hearing and smell) communication, psychomotor (gross motor skills, fine motor skills, physical endurance, physical strength, mobility), intellectual and cognitive abilities (reading, arithmetic competence, analytic thinking, and critical thinking), professional and social attributes (interpersonal skills, and communication. and application of legal/ethical principles and professional standards.
+Essential functions are categorized as: Sensory (tactile, visual, hearing and smell) communication, psychomotor (gross motor skills, fine motor skills, physical endurance, physical strength, mobility), intellectual and cognitive abilities (reading, arithmetic competence, analytic thinking, and critical thinking), professional and social attributes (interpersonal skills, and communication) and application of legal/ethical principles and professional standards.
 All students are required to meet these essential functions.
 Allowing for individual differences, and encouraging program completion for students with a documented disability, the Nursing Program will work with the student and Disability Services to provide any reasonable accommodation to meet these essential functions.
 Contact the Nursing Department at (610) 861-5376 if you have questions regarding these requirements.
 A detailed description of these Essential Functions can be found here.

 All convictions and pending or new charges known to the program applicant must be reported to the Nursing Program Director immediately upon offer of program admission.
 These include all felony and misdemeanor convictions.

 After acceptance, but before starting the program, students are required to submit results of Pennsylvania State Police, FBI criminal background checks and Pennsylvania Child and Elder Abuse History Clearances to the nursing department for review.
-Results of a urine drug screen are sent directly to the health center by the service provider.

 Program admission is considered conditional pending receipt and evaluation of the background checks and drug screen.
 Students with a positive urine drug screen or Child Abuse History are not eligible for program admission.
 PA State Police and FBI Criminal History Check results are reviewed on a case by case basis.